 18. The success of the Swarovski brand has resulted in its significant counterfeiting.
-Consequently, Swarovski has a worldwide anti-counterfeiting program and regularly investigates suspicious websites and online marketplace listings identified in proactive Internet sweeps and reported by consumers.
-In recent years, Swarovski has identified thousands of domain names linked to fully interactive websites and marketplace listings on platforms such as iOffer, eBay, AliExpress, Alibaba, Amazon, Wish.com, and Dhgate, including the Defendant Internet Stores, which were offering for sale and selling Counterfeit Swarovski Products to consumers in this Judicial District and throughout the United States.
-Despite Swarovski's enforcement efforts, Defendants have persisted in creating the Defendant Internet Stores.
-E-commerce sales, including through Internet stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
+Consequently, Swarovski has a worldwide anti-counterfeiting program and regularly investigates suspicious e-commerce stores identified in proactive Internet sweeps and reported by consumers.
+In recent years, Swarovski has identified numerous fully interactive e-commerce stores, including those operating under the Seller Aliases, which were offering for sale and/or selling Counterfeit Swarovski Products to consumers in this Judicial District and throughout the United States.
+E-commerce sales, including through e-commerce stores like those of Defendants, have resulted in a sharp increase in the shipment of unauthorized products into the United States.
 Exhibit 2, Excerpts from Fiscal Year 2018 U.S. Customs and Border Protection ("CBP") Intellectual Property Seizure Statistics Report.
 Over 90% of all CBP intellectual property seizures were smaller international mail and express shipments (as opposed to large shipping containers).
 Id.
 Over 85% of CBP seizures originated from mainland China and Hong Kong.
 Id.
 Counterfeit and pirated products account for billions in economic losses, resulting in tens of thousands of lost jobs for legitimate businesses and broader economic losses, including lost tax revenue.